How to Apply for a Library Card

 Non-residents may borrow most Randolph materials with library cards issued by other cooperating public libraries in the same six counties.
 Media items displayed in the new shelving area are loaned only to M.A.I.N. cardholders.
 New DVDs are loaned only to Randolph cardholders.

-- Materials may be renewed in-person or by phone if not requested by another patron.
+- Materials may be renewed in-person, online or by phone if not requested by another patron.
 To verify your identity over the phone, please provide your library card barcode number.

 - You may renew some materials online through My Account.
 Enter your library card barcode number and password in the login screen.

 - Most items may be renewed twice.